eitanbenjam/p81/README.md

 on other urls it fetch client ip (is AWS: uses X-Forwarded-For header , else get it from flask)

+## Docker
+Dockerfile will create docker image. image based on python:3.8-slim-buster, flask is installed, echo_server.py and indec.html are copied to image echo_server.py will run as eitan user (defined and created in Dockerfile)

 ## HELM
 chart as 3 template:
 1. configMap.yaml - specify the deploy_mode env param